cybertec-postgresql/pgwatch2/README.md

   - A temporary "ad-hoc" config i.e. just a single connect string (JDBC or Libpq type) for "throwaway" usage
 * Metrics storage DB (4 options)
   - [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) Time Series Database for storing metrics.
-  - [PostgreSQL](https://www.postgresql.org/) - world's most advanced Open Source RDBMS (based on JSONB, 9.4+ required)
+  - [PostgreSQL](https://www.postgresql.org/) - world's most advanced Open Source RDBMS (based on JSONB, 9.4+ required).
+  See "To use an existing Postgres DB for storing metrics" section below for setup details.
   - [Graphite](https://graphiteapp.org/) (no custom_tags and request batching support)
   - JSON files (for testing / special use cases)
 * [Grafana](http://grafana.org/) for dashboarding (point-and-click, a set of predefined dashboards is provided)